-Ramadan: Becoming What You Were Born to Be
+Ramadan: Becoming What We Were Born to Be

 Today sees the first day of Ramadan: the Muslim month of fasting (sawm).
 Observing the fasts of Ramadan unites Muslims the world over in common purpose and creates great social cohesion.
 But more than its social benefits, or benefits to the body (which is always a welcome side effect), Ramadan is principally designed to be spiritually and mentally transformative.